-Best Interests And Child Custody Modification
+Best Interest Of Child – Child Custody Modification

 When it comes to ruling on child custody cases, the court weighs many things.
 The overwhelming factor they consider is the best interest of the child in question.
 In simple terms, that means exactly what it sounds like: where will the child be happiest and safest?